mobiliza/ultra-tiny-lms-challenge/README.md

 ## Submission

-In order to submit this challenge, please create a private repository and share it with us (pedromuller, luckasfrigo).
+In order to submit this challenge, please create a private repository and share it with us (pedromuller, luckasfrigo, felipeferreiraads, KZTN, betofigueiredo, francardoso, Brusifer).
 We ask you not to make it public before June 2021.
 After that you should definitely make it public and add it to your portfolio.